 “I grew up in Kottarakara, a town in Kerala.
 I did my basic education in a Malayalam medium school there,” she said.
 “I used to love reading scientists’ biographies.
 Marie Curie was a favourite.”
 Curie’s achievements despite coming from a modest background resonates with Rachel.
-“I believe it’s not school that matters but intelligence.
+“I believe it’s not the school that matters but intelligence.
 Good students will come up anywhere.”

 Though her parents were school teachers, she recalls her father being very academically oriented.
 “He made me write these exams.
-Through one such exam in my class six, I got something called the residential school scholarship (this was given to 200 students all over india).”
+Through one such exam in my class six, I got something called the residential school scholarship (this was given to 200 students all over India).”
 With this, Rachel got admission to the Rishi Valley school, still considered one of the best residential schools in India.

 After finishing her schooling in Rishi Valley, Rachel continued her impressive run by securing herself the science talent scholarship (now evolved into NTSE).
 This scholarship would facilitate her education in the basic sciences up to doctoral level.
 “My journey in science began with this.
 After doing my BSc and MSc in zoology at Women’s College in Trivandrum, I left for Banaras Hindu University to do my PhD.”
 At this stage, Rachel had also won the CSIR fellowship to aid her research.

 Rachel joined CCMB in 1976 and 30 years on, “I’m still enjoying the basic sciences!”
 Almost sixty, Rachel is due to retire in five months (“Do you still want to interview me?” she’d asked, earlier).